Taiobarbara/GW-MP-survey-analysis/Readme.md

 ## 📖 Project Overview
 This repository contains Python scripts and notebooks for analyzing survey data on public risk perception of **microplastics in groundwater**.
 The project aims to:
 - Explore how people perceive risks associated with microplastics.
-- Identify demographic and geographic patterns in survey responses.
+- Identify demographic patterns in survey responses.
 - Visualize results through clear and accessible figures.
 - Provide reproducible analysis for researchers and policymakers.

 ## 📊 Data
-- **Source**: [Describe survey source, e.g., conducted by XYZ Institute in 2025].
+- **Source**: The survey was developed as part of my PhD research and counted on other members of the Plastic Underground Project to validate and disseminate.
+The survey was available online for 50 days for respondents living in the UK, Switzerland, Italy, Spain, France, Germany and Cyprus, and an additional 30 days in Italy.
+The survey was conducted in 2024 and had 1385 participants.
-- **Format**: CSV/Excel/JSON (update accordingly).
+- **Format**: CSV/Excel.
-- **Variables**: demographics, awareness, concern levels, trust in institutions, etc.
+- **Variables**: demographics, water quality, concern levels, trust in institutions, awareness of MPs sources and impacts, etc.

 ⚠️ *Note: Raw data may not be included for privacy reasons.
 A sample dataset or anonymized data can be provided instead.*